Khasan Bakayev

-Biography
+Life and career

 In 1976, Khasan Bakayev graduated from the High School No 1 in Gekhi, Chechen Republic.
-From 1977 to 1979 he served in the Soviet army, which was a mandatory duty for youngsters.
-From 1983 to 1988 he studied History at the Chechen-Ingush State University and received his master's degree.
-In the last two years of his University studies, Bakayev began to specialize in studying the History of the Ancient East.
+From 1977 to 1979, he served in the Soviet army, which was a mandatory duty for youngsters.
+From 1983 to 1988, he studied history at the Chechen-Ingush State University and received his master's degree.
+In the last two years of his university studies, Bakayev began to specialize in studying the History of the Ancient East.
 As a student, he published around 40 scientific articles related to Vainakh (Chechen and Ingush) ethnogenesis.
 In the same period of time, Kh.
 Bakayev was actively involved in archaeological excavations in the former Chechen-Ingush Republic.

 In 1987, Kh.
 Bakayev was recognized as the best scientifically oriented student for his achievements in the regional archaeological conferences and, as a result, he was sent to Moscow to participate in the XXII All-Union student archeological conference, where Khasan was awarded a diploma of the winner of the first degree.
 And in the same year, Bakayev was invited to participate at the top level All-Union Scientific Conference titled "Caucasus and civilizations of the Ancient East", in Vladikavkaz, Russia.
 This opportunity allowed him to contact and even debate with many scientists like I.M.
 Dyakonov, G.A.
 Melikishvili, Viacheslav Vsev.
 Ivanov, O.M.
 Japaridze, S.A.
 Starostin, A.Y.
 Militarёv, etc.

-From 1988 to 1990, after completing his studies at the University, Bakayev was engaged in archaeology at the professional level.
+From 1988 to 1990, after completing his studies at the university, Bakayev was engaged in archaeology at the professional level.
 During these years, he published a number of scientific papers and essays that identified the ethnic and cultural ties of the Vainakh peoples with the Ancient East.